JovaniPink/ufos/README.md

 - Shape

 Based on the search criteria, the app would filter the table and generate a new one.

+### User Usage

+The website is currently hosted through the repo's Github and you could choose an input or multiple from the form above the table.
+Once you've entered all the filter, just click on the "Filter Table" button.
+A new table will be created for UFO sightings for the given filter list.
+We've made a little section on the top right of the table to let you know the amount of data points with the filters in place.

 ## Analysis and Challenges